 There are some limitations of our study which need to be mentioned.
 One of the most important limitations is the ongoing COVID-19 pandemic, which significantly impacts media usage.
 The other significant limitation is the recall nature of exposure to different media sources.
-Although this is a standard method used in the literature, it also has many limitations.
+Although this standard method is used in the literature, it has many limitations.
 Future studies are required in a broader population of teenagers from schools, colleges, and universities further to assess the relationship between electronic media usage and behavior.